unmonoqueteclea/voilib/infra/readme.md

 ###  🎧 adding podcasts metadata

 > ℹ️ This can be also done from **Voilib Management Dashboard**.
+> From there, you can also add your own audio files to Voilib.

 The file [urls.json](../backend/src/voilib/collection/urls.json)
 contains the list of podcast that Voilib will collect.
 By default it